alexhuang1029/alexhuang1029.github.io/_pages/about.md

 In my free time, I love to hike, travel, cook, and play piano/violin/guitar.

+__Check out my projects below by clicking on the picture, or use the header to navigate the site.__

 <head>
   <meta charset="UTF-8">
   <meta name="viewport" content="width=device-width, initial-scale=1.0">